 Year-end giving is as easy as (1) making a charitable gift, and (2) saving taxes.
 We’d like to make it even easier with these simple suggestions on some of the best ways to save – and give.

 The tax laws intentionally encourage charitable giving.
-Because of the income tax charitable deduction, individuals who make their gifts by December 31 and itemize can significantly reduce their income taxes for 2017.
+Because of the income tax charitable deduction, individuals who make their gifts by December 31 and itemize can significantly reduce their income taxes.
 Giving is much more than tax brackets and charitable deductions.
-Philanthropy provides the meaningful difference in what we can do.
+Philanthropy provides a meaningful difference in what we can do.

 Gifts of Cash

-There is no easier way to garner a charitable deduction for 2017 – and support PCHS at the same time – than by simply writing a check or donating on line!
-Make sure your envelope is postmarked by December 31; if it is, your gift will qualify as a 2017 gift even if it is not received by us until the first week of 2018.
+There is no easier way to garner a charitable deduction – and support PCHS at the same time – than by simply writing a check or donating online!
+Make sure your envelope is postmarked by December 31; if it is, your gift will qualify even if it is not received by us until the first week of January.

 Gifts of Appreciated Securities